samuelboardman/api-manager-service/README.md

 # api-pull-manager-service

+This is Data puller as a service,
-This is an open source project that manages JSON and XML API Pull and Push Requests.
+An open source project that propose to manage JSON, XML, File API Pull and Push Requests.
-The service automates API Pull requests and push to an AMQP (RabbitMQ/KAFKA) for the user to consume.
+The service automates API Pull requests and push to an AMQP (RabbitMQ/KAFKA) for the user/client service to consume.

 Note:
 This project is still ongoing..